Silhouettes of five palm trees lining a waterfront at sunset, with boats on the water and a city skyline in the background.

 The objectives of CLOAF shall be:

-Article II
+ARTICLE II

 MEMBERSHIP AND VOTING

-a.
-Active Members are those persons who pay membership dues; Are governmental officials in charge of licensing; staff members; or appointed local licensing board members; field investigators, code compliance officers; Building Departments or other municipal, state or county employees engaged in the administration and/or enforcement of regulatory laws and ordinances; related to construction licensing.
+1. Certified Members are those members that have obtained Certification by attending one conference per calendar year.
+Members are government officials in charge of licensing; staff members; or appointed local licensing board members; filed investigators, code compliance officers; Building Departments or other municipal, state or county employees engaged in the administration and/or enforcement of regulatory laws and ordinances; related to construction licensing.

-All Active or Certified Members shall be entitled to vote and serve on any committee.
+Certified Members shall be entitled to vote and serve on any committee.

 All Associate Members may participate in discussions, without a vote, and may serve on committees upon approval of the Board of Directors.